The ordered K-theory of a full extension

 Note that if $0 \to \mathfrak{I} \to \mathfrak{A} \to \mathfrak{A} / \mathfrak{I} \to 0$ is stenotic, where $\mathfrak{I}$ is a nonzero ideal of $\mathfrak{A}$, then $\mathfrak{I}$ is an essential ideal of $\mathfrak{A}$.
 Also, an extension $\mathfrak{e}: 0 \to \mathfrak{I} \to \mathfrak{A} \to \mathfrak{B} \to 0$ is stenotic if and only if the extension $\mathfrak{e}^{s} : 0 \to \mathfrak{I} \otimes \K \to \mathfrak{A} \otimes \K \to \mathfrak{B} \otimes \K \to 0$ is stenotic.

-We will prove that every full extension is stenotic.
+We will prove, under suitable hypothesis which are satisfied by the $C^{*}$-algebras we study in this paper, that every full extension is stenotic.
 To do this we need the following lemma, which is similar to that of Lemma~3.3 of \cite{HL_fullext}.
 We thank Ping Wong Ng for helpful discussions.

 \begin{lemma} Let $\mathfrak{A}$ be a $C^{*}$-algebra with an approximate identity consisting of projections.
 If $x \in \multialg{ \mathfrak{A} \otimes \K }$ such that $\pi_{ \mathfrak{A} \otimes \K } ( x )$ is norm-full in $\corona{ \mathfrak{A} \otimes \K }$, then $x$ is norm-full in $\multialg{ \mathfrak{A} \otimes \K }$. \end{lemma}